cncf/tag-security/assessments/projects/cert-manager/self-assessment.md

 audit of cert-manager or function as an independent assessment or attestation of cert-manager's security health.

-This document serves to provide cert-manager users with an initial understanding of cert-manager's security, where to find existing security documentation, cert- manager plans for security, and general overview of cert-manager security practices, both for development of cert-manager as well as security of cert- manager.
+This document serves to provide cert-manager users with:

+- an initial understanding of the project's security posture
+- where to find existing security documentation
+- cert-manager's plans for security, and
+- a general overview of cert-manager security practices

 This document provides the CNCF TAG-Security with an initial understanding of cert-manager, and the self assessment is required as part of the graduation process for cert-manager within the CNCF.
 This document also paves the way for a joint assessment document with the CNCF / TAG-Security in the future.

 ## Security functions and features